MicrosoftDocs/azure-devops-yaml-schema/task-reference/powershell-on-target-machines-v3.md

 **`ScriptArguments`** - **Script Arguments**<br>
 Type: string.
 Optional.
 Use when ScriptType = FilePath.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Arguments for the PowerShell script.
 Can be ordinal parameters or named parameters like -testParam test.
+Example: `-applicationPath $(applicationPath) -username $(vmusername) -password $(vmpassword)`
 <!-- :::editable-content-end::: -->

 :::moniker-end